What to Pack

-Deciding how to pack for an Alaska fishing trip can be a challenge.
+Deciding what to pack for a fishing vacation to Alaska can be a challenge.
 The diversity of weather you may encounter requires you to come prepared for anything.

-Below is a fairly comprehensive Alaska packing list of clothing items to ensure you’ll be well prepared for whatever Alaska has in store for you.
+Below is a fairly comprehensive list of clothing items to pack, ensuring you’ll be well prepared for whatever Alaska has in store for you.

 When fishing with us, we provide rods, reels, tackle, bait, flies, waders, and hip boots.